-Many people could have a degree in a particular field but not all will have the communication skill, the positive attitude, the leadership skills, the time management skills, the flexibility skills, and the analytical skills needed to function effectively in that job position.
+Many people could have a degree in a particular field but not all will have the communication skills, positive attitude, leadership skills, time management skills, flexibility skills, and analytical skills needed to function effectively in that job position.

 Listing your soft skills in your resume

 For you to land your target job, it is necessary you take a good look at your resume and possibly get it revamped.
 Now, you know how important your soft skills are to your job application, you should have them listed on your resume.
 Consider the ones that are more related to the job you are applying for and list them from the highest to the least of them.
 Make sure you get yourself prepared to highlight each of them during your interview.